Skip to main content Accessibility

 Background

 Anti-Muslim groups engage in a variety of activities to spread hate, though groups can vary in approaches and tactics.
-Such activities may include publishing Islamophobic content, holding large-scale demonstrations and conferences as well as calls to halt Muslim immigration and refugee resettlement programs.
+Such activities may include publishing Islamophobic content, holding large-scale demonstrations and conferences and calling for a halt to Muslim immigration and refugee-resettlement programs.
 These groups may also challenge the construction or expansion of mosques, make derogatory statements about Muslim political candidates and elected officials and work to pass anti-Muslim legislation.

 Many of the anti-Muslim groups form a constellation of interconnected, tight-knit organizations.
-These groups are known to share staff, board members and sources of funding.
+These groups often share staff, board members and sources of funding.
 They also stay consistent and disciplined in their messaging and conspiracy theories about Islam.

 These groups vary in scope and role.
 Some, like Washington, D.C.-based Center for Security Policy, serve as think tanks churning out reports raising the specter of Sharia law.
 Sharia is a set of guiding religious principles that anti-Muslim hate groups try to twist into something insidious to sow fear of Islam.
-The David Horowitz Freedom Center based out of Sherman Oaks, California, o serves as a think tank as well an umbrella organization for other Islamophobic projects such as Robert Spencer’s hate blogsite Jihad Watch and FrontPage Magazine, a web publication featuring the writings of anti-Muslim and far-right authors.
+The David Horowitz Freedom Center, based in Sherman Oaks, California, serves as a think tank as well as an umbrella organization for other Islamophobic projects such as Robert Spencer’s hate blogsite Jihad Watch and FrontPage Magazine, a web publication featuring the writings of anti-Muslim and far-right authors.

 Islamophobia continues to be intertwined with U.S. politics and is often deployed by political candidates to gain votes.
 Anti-Muslim groups have cultivated allies in Congress and among other political networks.
-Elected officials such as Sen. Ted Cruz of Texas and Rep. Scott Perry of Pennsylvania among others, remain staunch allies to these groups, appearing at events they organize.
+Elected officials such as U.S. Sen. Ted Cruz of Texas and U.S. Rep. Scott Perry of Pennsylvania, among others, remain staunch allies to these groups, appearing at events they organize.

 In the years after 9/11, these groups and figures were able to capture an audience racked with fear and uncertainty to spread their anti-Muslim bias.
-They flourished and were influential amid the backdrop of America’s “War on Terror,” bias Countering Violent Extremism programs and other governmental efforts to criminalize and spy on Muslim communities.
+These groups have flourished and were politically influential amid the backdrop of the U.S. “War on Terror,” the bias Countering Violent Extremism programs and other governmental efforts to criminalize and spy on Muslim communities.

-It was not until the Obama administration that the movement began to crystallize as a sophisticated network of groups and activists.
+Not until the Obama administration did the movement begin to crystallize as a sophisticated network of groups and activists.
 Conspiracy theories swirled alleging former President Barack Obama was a practicing Muslim and in the pocket of the Muslim Brotherhood, a favorite bogeyman among anti-Muslim groups.
 In 2010, such anti-Muslim figures as Pamela Geller and Robert Spencer flexed their influence when they showed up in opposition to the proposed site of an Islamic community center in lower Manhattan, dubbing it the “Ground Zero Mosque.”

-Former president Donald Trump was later able to tap into the bigotry laid by the anti-Muslim network and make Islamophobia a cornerstone of his administration.
+Former President Donald Trump tapped into the bigotry from the anti-Muslim network and made Islamophobia a cornerstone of his administration.
 Anti-Muslim hate groups had unprecedented access to the White House under Trump.
-Figures associated with hate groups received jobs in Trump’s administration in policy areas like immigration and national security.
+Figures associated with hate groups received jobs in Trump’s administration in such policy areas as immigration and national security.
 Some hate figures also served as unofficial advisers and bragged about having a line to the president through some of his cabinet and staff.
 Trump implemented policies long championed by anti-Muslim groups such as the Muslim ban and a low cap on refugees.
-President Joe Biden’s election left anti-Muslim groups without their top political ally.
-But Islamophobia preceded Trump and continues to be prevalent since he left office.
+President Joe Biden’s election left anti-Muslim groups without their top political ally – but Islamophobia preceded Trump and continues to be prevalent since he left office.

 View all groups by state and by ideology.